snehilvj/dmc-docs/docs/dashprops/functions-as-props.md

 ### Passing Extra Options

-You can pass extra options from Python to customize how the JavaScript function behaves:
+You can pass extra options from Python to customize how the JavaScript function behaves.

+In this example, the same function can be used to format the label using either Celsius or Fahrenheit.

 .py
 ```python